thomas-k-waters/ASTRO_461_Resources/README.md

-# astro_461
+# ASTRO 461: Ground-Based Observatories

-A collection of resources for the UofM Ground-based Observatories class.
+This repository contains a collection of resources for the UofM Ground-based Observatories class!